Home | Morning Starters | Year 6 | Nature's Builders

 Did You Know?

-Termites are tiny insects that are capable of building towering structures called termite mounds.
+Termites are tiny insects, capable of building towering structures called termite mounds.
 Inside each termite mound, there is a complex network of chambers, tunnels and ventilation shafts.
 The chambers are used as living quarters, nurseries and for food storage.
 The termites make the mounds from a mixture of soil, saliva and dung!
+The oldest known inhabited termite mounds are located in The oldest known inhabited termite mounds are located in Namaqualand, and date back approximately 34,000 years.

 Word Challenge